e-dub/CLamPy/README.md

 ## Installation
 ### Prerequisites
-Python 3 and you can install the necessary libraries via PIP:
+Python 3 in addition to further packages.
+These necessary libraries can be installed via PIP:
 ```
 pip install scipy
 pip install numpy